-The European manufacturer is also developing its industrial presence in Vietnam, where a growing number of local aerospace companies supply parts for all in-production Airbus commercial aircraft (the A320 Family, the A330, the A350 XWB and the A380).
+The European manufacturer also is developing its industrial presence in Vietnam, where a growing number of local aerospace companies supply parts for Airbus commercial aircraft including the A320 Family, A330, A350 XWB and A380.
 Airbus also provides flight and maintenance training services in the country, works with Vietnamese government agencies to increase the efficiency of their air traffic control system, and provides financial and technical support to develop university programmes in Vietnam.

 The first Airbus rotorcraft to be sold in the country was a Puma for VNH South, which deployed the helicopter in the oil and gas sector.
 VNH South has since become one of the leading helicopter service providers in Southeast Asia, and currently operates a fleet that includes models such as the AS332 L2, H155 and H225.

-In late 2018, there were more than 13 Airbus helicopters in service in Vietnam, primarily operating in the oil and gas industry and on search and rescue missions.
+Today there are more than 10 Airbus helicopters in service in Vietnam, primarily operating in the oil and gas industry and on search and rescue missions.

 Vietnam’s coast guard also operates C212-400 aircraft on coastal surveillance, monitoring of fisheries and other law enforcement missions.

-Airbus developed, manufactured and launched VNREDSat-1, Vietnam’s first earth observation satellite.
-VNREDSat-1, which was launched into orbit in May 2013, provides the country with high-resolution imagery to serve social and economic development purposes, as well as environmental protection and natural disaster monitoring.
+Airbus also developed, manufactured and launched VNREDSat-1, Vietnam’s first Earth observation satellite.
+VNREDSat-1, which was launched into orbit in May 2013 and marked the full autonomous entry into space for the country.
+The system provides Vietnam with high-resolution imagery to protect its sovereignty, serve social and economic development purposes, as well as offer environmental protection and natural disaster monitoring.

-In June 2018, Airbus and Vietnam’s Ministry of Science and Technology (MOST) signed a letter of intent that paves the way for collaboration on several areas of mutual interest in support of the development of the country’s space sector.
-This includes the exchange of information on issues related to Earth observation, organising and participating in scientific and technological events as well as research into satellite technology.
+In June 2018 Airbus and Vietnam’s Ministry of Science and Technology (MOST) signed a letter of intent (LOI), and agreed to collaborate on several areas of mutual interest in support of the development of the country’s space sector.
+This includes the exchange of information on issues related to Earth observation, organising and participating in scientific and technological events, and research into satellite technology.

-Beyond its commercial success, Airbus is also growing its industrial footprint in Vietnam.
+Beyond its commercial success, Airbus also is growing its industrial footprint in Vietnam.
 In April 2014, Airbus awarded its first aerostructure manufacturing package in Vietnam to Hanoi-based Nikkiso Vietnam.
 This covers the production of composite spars and panels for the wing tip Sharklets fitted on the A320 Family.
-The work has been undertaken by Nikkiso Vietnam under a subcontract with primary Sharklet supplier Korean Air Aerospace Division (KAL-ASD).
+Nikkiso Vietnam undertook this work under a subcontract with primary Sharklet supplier Korean Air Aerospace Division (KAL-ASD).

-Its excellent performance led to Nikkiso Vietnam being awarded four additional work packages in September 2016, including torque boxes and cargo door components for the A350 XWB as well as parts for the wing tips and wing trailing edge on the A330neo.
+Its excellent performance led to Nikkiso Vietnam being awarded four additional work packages in September 2016.
+These include torque boxes and cargo door components for the A350 XWB, and parts for the wing tips and wing trailing edge on the A330neo.

 Artus Vietnam, a subsidiary of Meggitt PLC, has been supplying electronic and electromechanical equipment for Airbus aircraft since 1996.
-Airbus signed an accord with Artus Vietnam in 2016 to evaluate a significant increase in the production of components supplied by the company over the next 10 years.
-Today, Artus Vietnam supplies parts for the complete Airbus product line (the A320 Family, the A330 Family, the A350 XWB and the A380).
+Today, Artus Vietnam supplies parts for the complete Airbus product line (A320 Family, A330 Family, A350 XWB and A380).

 In the area of infrastructure development, NAVBLUE, Airbus’ subsidiary dedicated to flight operations and air traffic management services, is working with Vietnam Air Traffic Management (VATM), to enhance further the efficiency of the air traffic control system in the country.
 This will aim to improve the use of airspace and traffic flows, especially around Hanoi and Ho Chi Minh City.

-Airbus signed an agreement in early 2016 to provide flight and maintenance training services to VietJet in Ho Chi Minh City.
-This will also see VietJet’s flight training centre host an Airbus A320 Full-Flight Simulator (FFS) to conduct flight crew training for its A320 Family fleet.
+In 2016, Airbus signed an agreement to provide flight and maintenance training services to Vietjet in Ho Chi Minh City.
+This has resulted in Vietjet‘s flight training centre hosting an Airbus A320 Full-Flight Simulator (FFS) to conduct flight crew training for its pilots.

-In June 2018, Airbus signed two agreements with the University of Science and Technology of Hanoi (USTH) to provide financial and technical support for the creation of two new international standard degree programmes.
-Students began studying for the university’s new Bachelor of Science in Aeronautical Maintenance and Engineering Operations and a Master of Science in International Air Transport Operations courses in September 2018.
-This helps to build up local expertise in Vietnam’s fast-growing aerospace industry and develop its future leaders.
+In June 2018, Airbus signed two agreements to support the creation of new international standard degree programmes at the University of Science and Technology of Hanoi (USTH).
+The university began enrolling students in the Bachelor of Science in Aeronautical Maintenance and Engineering Operations and Master of Science in International Air Transport Operations courses in September 2018.
+These will help to build up local expertise in Vietnam’s fast-growing aerospace industry and develop its future leaders.